 There are various UTI pregnancy symptoms.
 If you are pregnant and experiencing any of the following signs, it’s crucial to consult your doctor for proper evaluation and UTI pregnancy treatment:

-- Frequent Urination: Pregnant women often experience an increased need to urinate due to hormonal changes, but if this frequency is accompanied by discomfort, it might indicate an UTI pregnancy symptom.
+• Frequent Urination: Pregnant women often experience an increased need to urinate due to hormonal changes, but if this frequency is accompanied by discomfort, it might indicate a UTI pregnancy symptom.

-- The urgency to Urinate: Feeling a sudden, compelling urge to urinate even when the bladder is not full can be a symptom of an UTI during pregnancy.
+• The urgency to Urinate: Feeling a sudden, compelling urge to urinate even when the bladder is not full can be a symptom of a UTI during pregnancy.

-- Cloudy or Strong-Smelling Urine: UTI can cause changes in the appearance and smell of urine.
-If your urine appears cloudy or has a strong, unpleasant odour, it might be a sign of an UTI pregnancy symptoms.
+• Strong-Smelling Urine: UTI can cause changes in the appearance and smell of urine.
+If your urine has a strong, unpleasant odour, this might be a sign of UTI pregnancy symptoms.

-- Lower Abdominal Pain or Discomfort: Pain or discomfort in the lower abdomen, often around the pubic bone, can be UTI pregnancy symptom.
+• Lower Abdominal Pain or Discomfort: Pain or discomfort in the lower abdomen, often around the pubic bone, is a UTI pregnancy symptom.

-- Fatigue or Shakiness: In some cases, UTIs can cause general symptoms like fatigue or shakiness.
+• Fatigue or Shakiness: In some cases, UTIs can also cause symptoms like fatigue or shakiness.

-Your body undergoes various changes that increases your chance of getting a urine infection in pregnancy, including adjustments to your immune system and urine composition.
+Your body undergoes many changes that increase your chance of getting a urine infection in pregnancy, including adjustments to your immune system and urine composition.
 Your bladder experiences a rise in pressure as your baby grows, which can restrict urine flow and cause an infection.
 One in ten pregnant women have pregnancy UTI without symptoms.

 RISK CAUSED BY UTI IN PREGNANCY OR THE COMMON UTI PREGNANCY COMPLICATIONS